Menu

 The designation 'CMEC' may be used following the manager’s name on correspondence, letterheads, business cards, and other printed matter where it may appear.

-Once an applicant has been certified, said designation shall remain with him/her permanently, providing any re-certification requirements which may be prescribed by The League Board of Directors are met or unless decertified by The League Board of Directors.
+Once an applicant has been certified, said designation shall remain with him/her permanently, providing any re-certification requirements which may be prescribed by the League's Board of Directors are met or unless decertified by the League Board of Directors.

-The CMEC designation should be used only so long as the person is active within the equine facility sector and any re-certification requirements which may be prescribed by The League Board of Directors have been met.
+The CMEC designation should be used only so long as the person is active within the agricultural or equine facility sector and any re-certification requirements which may be prescribed by the League Board of Directors have been satisfied.

-Admission into the Certification Program may be granted by the Certification Committee not withstanding the above.
+Admission into the Certification Program may be granted by the Education Committee not withstanding the above.

 Recertification Requirements

 • Submission of an article for publication will be required every three (3) years.
-Topic will be mutually agreed upon by the League Certification Panel and the candidate.
+Topic will be mutually agreed upon by the League Education Committee and the candidate

-• Participation at a Symposium as a speaker/presenter a minimum of one time every three years will be mandatory.
+• Participation at a Symposium as a speaker/presenter a minimum of one time every three (3) years will be mandatory

 The League of Agricultural & Equine Centers